-III.
+II.
 Timelines for Approving Charter Schools

-- A. The School Board shall accept applications on September August 1 of each school year. - B. The School Board may extend the application deadline at the request of the applicant by a majority vote of the Board; however, in no case shall applications be accepted after November 1 of any given year.
+- A. The School Board shall accept applications on or before August 1 of each school year. - B. The School Board may extend the application deadline at the request of the applicant by a majority vote of the Board; however, in no case shall applications be accepted after November 1 of any given year. - C. Applications shall be approved or denied by majority vote of the School Board no later than sixty (60) calendar days after the application has been received.

-- C. Applications shall be approved or denied by majority vote of the School Board no later than sixty (60) calendar days after the application has been received. - D. The school district and the applicant may mutually agree in writing to postpone the vote to a specific date beyond the sixty (60) calendar days. - E. Pursuant to the timelines and procedures in F.S.
-1002.33 the applicant may appeal a School Board denial of their application. - F. Within sixty (60) days of approving a charter school application, the District shall provide an initial proposed charter contract to the charter school. - G. The applicant and the District shall have seventy-five (75) days to negotiate the charter and provide notice for final approval of the charter contract. - H. Within six (6) months of the School Board's approval of the charter application, the applicant and the Board will mutually agree to a written contractual agreement called a Charter.
-The Charter shall be approved by majority vote of The School Board and The Charter Board.
-Should the two boards be unable to reach agreement on the Charter, the parties shall adhere to the provisions of F.S.
-1002.33 related to mediation and/or dispute resolution through the division of administrative hearings.
+- D. The School District and the applicant may mutually agree in writing to postpone the vote to a specific date beyond the sixty (60) calendar days. - E. Pursuant to the timelines and procedures in F.S.
+1002.33 the applicant may appeal a School Board denial of their application. - F. Within sixty (60) days of approving a charter school application, the District shall provide an initial proposed charter contract to the charter school. - G. The applicant and the District shall have seventy-five (75) days to negotiate the charter and provide notice for final approval of the charter contract. - H. The charter shall be approved by majority vote of the School Board and the charter board.
+Should the two boards be unable to reach agreement on the charter, the parties shall adhere to the provisions of F.S.
+1002.33 related to mediation and/or dispute resolution through the Division of Administrative Hearings.

-IV.
+III.
 Application and Approval